Koch Core Values

 - If you have an issue with a co-worker, say it to their face, not the manager.

 - If you make a mistake, admit it quick – you will be respected for your honesty.
-If you don’t, we will find out.

 Ego

 - When it comes to ideas, leave your ego at the door.
+Good ideas can come from anyone.

 - Share your information openly, key-men eventually become bottle-necks.